NStar Articles

 First it’s important to know from whence the names Navy midshipman and West Point cadet first came, since each is a direct reflection on the history of its respective school.

-Why are Navy cadets called mishipmen?
+Why are Navy cadets called midshipmen?
 At the U.S. Naval Academy, the students have been known as midshipmen since the school first started, which was on October 10, 1845.
 However, this tradition began much earlier in the 1600s, when the Royal Navy dubbed one of their ranks “midshipmen.”
 These were the experienced deckhands who worked the space between the main and mizzen masts, or the “middle” of the ship.
 The term “midshipmen'' described their position, and as the Royal Navy evolved, this name was bestowed on those who would be officer candidates.
 The U.S. Navy adopted this term just prior to when they instituted the Naval Academy in Annapolis.
 First known as “cadet midshipmen,” the term “cadet” was ultimately dropped and they became simply, “midshipmen.”

 Related: What is a Midshipman?